 Brainstorming smart blog post ideas (using keyword research)

 So, what about the actual posts you’re going to write?
 The good news is you can honestly write whatever you want!
-This is your blog after all, and one of the major benefits of learning how to start a blog for yourself—is that it’s your platform to speak and share.
+This is your blog after all, and one of the major benefits is that it’s your platform to speak and share.
 But, ideas don’t always come naturally.

 This is where I believe a simple editorial calendar is so important.
 It’s just a basic document to fill out that’ll give you a roadmap to always knowing what you’re writing next.
 It frees you up to spend more time on the fun of actually putting posts together—not banging your head against the wall trying to come up with blog post ideas.